Institute for Genetics, Faculty of Math. Nat. Sciences

 Our successes: The Leptin group discovered the gene family of NLRs in the zebrafish, traced its evolutionary history and provided data suggesting selection for variation in certain parts of the proteins, consistent with a role in pathogen interactions.
 We produced a now widely used tool to follow inflammosome mediated inflammation by live imaging in the whole organism, namely an endogenously GFP-tagged ASC protein, which forms specks in response to inflammasome activation.

 Our goals: We wish to understand the role of the large family of NLR pathogen sensors in epithelial immunity, i.e. in the interaction of the epithelia with pathogens in their environment, and the ASC-mediated downstream inflammatory pathway.
-This involves both the understanding of variation of the gene family in wild and lab fish populations, and the chnge in epithelial immunity during ageing.
+This involves both the understanding of variation of the gene family in wild and lab fish populations, and the chnge in epithelial immunity during aging.

 Our methods/techniques: We use the zebrafish as a model, in which we modult the inflammatory system through genome editing techniques.
 We monitor effects by in vivo imaging at high temporal and spatial resolution.
 We use high-throughput genome analysis and sequencing methods to compare variation in the gene families between populations.